 - We strongly recommend that you include supporting material to strengthen your application.

-Download our latest Grant-seeker Workshop presentation and visit our Youtube Channel series: Advice for Grant Applicants full of great tips!
+Watch some of our latest Grantseeker Workshop presentations and visit our Youtube Channel series: Advice for Grant Applicants full of great tips!

 What kind of supporting documentation is required?

 FRRR requires all applicant organisations to provide copies of their most recent financial statements covering a 12 month period.
 Organisations that have been operating for less than one year are requested to provide bank statements covering the length of operation.